danbinnun1/flow-id-wireshark-plugin/README.md

    and choose **Apply as Column**.
 Alternatively, add a new custom column in *Preferences → Appearance → Columns* that references the `flowid.id` field.
    Wireshark will now display the identifier for every packet that belongs to the associated UDP or TCP sessions.
+When the metadata arrives after the first packets of a conversation, the plugin briefly re-taps the capture so those earlier packets immediately pick up the newly learned identifier.
 4. For convenience the plugin also appends the flow identifier to the *Info* column whenever a dedicated column is not configured.